jdeath/CheckRoyalCaribbeanPrice/README.md

 3. The `prefix` is the path following /category/ (`pt_internet` in this case)
 4. The `product` is the value following /product/ (`33F1` in this case)
 5. Use the advertised price in the cruise panner.
 Eg. Do not include gratituty.
 Use per day price for Beverage Package, UDP, Internet, Key.
-6. You can also run the `BrowseRoyalCaribbeanPrice.py` with the `-w` flag to print the watchlist codes
+6. You can also run the `BrowseRoyalCaribbeanPrice.py` with the `-w` flag to print the watchlist codes.
+Due to API limiations, `-w` function only prints default code (eg. 1 Wifi device not 2, 12 evian bottles not 24)
 ### Example Output
 ```
 [WATCH] Deluxe Beverage Package - John (1234): Book!
 Deluxe Beverage Package Price is lower: 75.00 than 85.00